Hal Linden: Early life

-Hal Linden was born on March 20, 1931, in The Bronx.
-He is the youngest son of Frances (née Rosen) and Charles Lipshitz, a Lithuanian Jew who immigrated to the United States in 1910 and later owned his own printing shop.
-His older brother, Bernard, became a professor of music at Bowling Green State University.
+Hal Linden was born on March 20, 1931, in The Bronx, New York City, New York, the youngest son of Frances (née Rosen) and Charles Lipshitz, a Lithuanian Jew who immigrated to the United States in 1910 and owned a printing shop.
+Hal's older brother, Bernard, became a professor of music at Bowling Green State University.
 Linden attended Herman Ridder Junior High School and the High School of Music and Art, going on to study music at Queens College, City University of New York.
-He later enrolled in Baruch College and then City College of New York where he received a Bachelor of Arts in business.
+He later enrolled in Baruch College and then City College of New York, where he received a Bachelor of Arts in business.

 During his youth, Linden wanted to be a big band singer and bandleader.
 Before embarking on a career in music, he decided to change his name, stating, "'Swing and Sway with Harold Lipshitz' just didn't parse."
 While riding on a bus from Philadelphia to New York through the town of Linden, New Jersey, he saw the name Linden on the water tower and changed his name to Hal Linden.
 During the 1950s, he toured with Sammy Kaye, Bobby Sherwood, and other big bands of the era.
 Linden played the saxophone and clarinet and also sang.

 He enlisted in the United States Army in 1952 and was sent to Fort Belvoir and played in the United States Army Band.
 While he was in Fort Belvoir, a friend recommended that he see the touring production of Guys and Dolls playing in Washington, D.C.
 After seeing the show, Linden decided to become an actor.
 He was discharged from the Army in 1954.